 Recurrent neural network language models (RNNLMs) [1, 2] have recently been shown to produce state-of-the-art results in perplexity and word error rate across a variety of tasks [3, 4].
-These networks differ from classical feed-forward neural network language models [5, 6, 7, 8] in that they maintain a hidden-layer of neurons with recurrent connections to their own previous values.
+These networks differ from classical feed-forward neural network language models [5, 6, 7, 8, 9] in that they maintain a hidden-layer of neurons with recurrent connections to their own previous values.
 This recurrent property gives a RNNLM the potential to model long span dependencies.
-However, theoretical analysis [9] indicates that the gradient computation becomes increasingly ill-behaved the farther back in time an error signal must be propagated, and that therefore learning arbitrarily long-span phenomena will not be possible.
-In practice, performance comparisons with very long-span feed-forward neural networks [10] indicate that the RNNLM is similar to a feedforward network with eight or nine words of context.
+However, theoretical analysis [10] indicates that the gradient computation becomes increasingly ill-behaved the farther back in time an error signal must be propagated, and that therefore learning arbitrarily long-span phenomena is difficult.